9827/9827.github.io/index.md

 ---
 layout: page
-title: "Blog"
+title: "Well Come To My Page"
 ---
-Hello Dear hoiw you doing, this things let you to the area where nothing could exsit, nither air nither fire , nither any thing that yohy are assuming in the senction throughout the year
+Hello Dear how are you doing, these things let you to an area where nothing could exist, neither air nither fire , neither any thing that you are assuming in the section throughout the year

+Here I Post , ALl About me and my page